nhatch/dynamics-modeling/README.md

 # Dataset will yield a tuple that contains:
 #   - all of features (in order given to constructor)
-#   - all of delayed features (in order given to constructor)
-#   - The difference in time at which the delayed features and the features were logged.
+#   - the difference in time of the feature delay/offset and the "0" offset (the feature with the least delay).
+# NOTE: As a result of the above, at least one of the elements in the tuple will be always 0, which makes it useless.
+#       This approach however gives freedom when there are non-trivial delay relations between different sets of features.
-for state, control, target, dts in Dataloader(dataset):
+for control, _, state, state_delay, target, target_delay in Dataloader(dataset):
+    # In this case control_delay is always 0, so we just ignore it.
     pass
 ```